 Before potential deployment, it is important to analyse to what extend the results of the backtest correspond to the hypothesis from first phase.

 HFTE: We propose in this model that the oscillations of the HF markets are due to the interactions of the different strategies designed by the market participants.
-More specifically, we propose that these oscillations are of the same nature as the Lotka Volterra model.
-In order to test our hypothesis we have proposed a topology which we proved is able to model the HFT strategies known to the market participants.
+More specifically, we propose that these oscillations are similar but not equivalent to some phenomenon usually associated to Evolutionary Dynamics & Predator Prey models.
+In order to test our hypothesis we have proposed a Neural Network which we proved is able to model HFT strategies known to the market participants.
 More specifically we have illustrated how it can achieve the Trend Following, the MLR and the XOR strategies.
-This topology is then randomly sampled at inception (the random seed) in this swarm market and a simple genetic algorithm is enforced to allow us to study the market and its participants through time.
-The results are commensurate with the Lotka Volterra model as well as some of the other Game Theory results, more specifically around strategy invasion that we have also made a comparison to (relevant paper to appear in Wilmott magazine in May 2017).
+This model is then randomly sampled at inception in this swarm market and a simple genetic algorithm allow us to study the market and its participants through time. (first paper download and latest paper download links).

 Wether it is for strategy building or for decipher pattern for any purposed, the backtesting exercise is currently sold in the scientific community almost as an exact science however backtesting when it comes to Financial Strategies is an open problem in quantitative Finance which does require a lot of human and computer interaction.

 John F. Kennedy would describe us as the most extraordinary computer of all.
 However this claim with the co-arrival of Big Data and advances in the field of applied probability, statistic & pattern recognition is currently under siege for many applications that EQRC is focusing on.